-Parents who are having trouble working out a short-term care arrangement within a reasonable time frame can ask a Family Lawyer for assistance.
+Parents who have trouble working out a short-term care arrangement within a reasonable time frame can ask a Family Lawyer for assistance.

 Do I have to go to court?

 You really don’t want to be dragged through the courts unless you are left with no other option.
 We will work with you to keep your Family Law matters out of the courtroom unless we are left with no other choice.
-There are a few options to help you come to a parenting agreement without going to court including mediation, negotiation, dispute resolution and child-inclusive processes.
+A few options to help you come to a parenting agreement without going to court, including mediation, negotiation, dispute resolution and child-inclusive processes.

 What if I am the victim of domestic violence?